Ashet-Technologies/Ashet-OS/src/libafs/README.md

 }

 struct DirectoryDataBlock {
-  entries: [2]Entry,  // two entries in the directory.
+  entries: [4]Entry,  // entries in a directory block fill up to 512 byte.
 }

 struct Entry {